sean-johnston/Altair8800/README.md

 Compiling is a little different.
 You need to install g++ and gmake.
 Once these are install you can compile the code with **gmake** instead of **make**.

+* Changed the serial panel to include what key to press for toggling the data switches.